HaiziIzzudin/setup-zerotier-in-docker/Nginx Proxy Manager Notes.md

 Additional notes:

 If u deploy a container menggunakan docker compose (samada di cli atau di portainer), docker akan auto buat network utk that stack only.
-Therefore, jika taknak map port, make sure add N-pm to the network of the stack yg u deploy (this is easy if u use Portainer), then follow cara no 1.
+Therefore, jika taknak map port, make sure add N-pm to the network of the stack yg u deploy (this is easy if u use Portainer), then c&p local IP Address of that service container, masukkan dlm N-pm, port 80 ATAU developer  tetapkan.
 Kalau tak suka, buat cara 1 atau 2.